For all that's changed about marketing communications, the essential truth has not. Good communication is purposeful, compelling, and clear.

 You can, and here’s how:

 • Hone your planning with a pre-event survey.
-Ask participants to weigh in on their first (and last) choice for venue, format, training exercises, menu, etc. By inviting their opinion in advance you set a tone and build rapport before the training begins. is a free tool for creating online surveys in minutes.
+Ask participants to weigh in on their first (and last) choice for venue, format, training exercises, menu, etc. By inviting their opinion in advance you set a tone and build rapport before the training begins.
+Survey Monkey is a free tool for creating online surveys in minutes.

 • Bolster participation by sharing workshop outlines in advance.
 Using email, batch text, or the company intranet, ask participants to "prepare to share" in order to ensure a productive session.